nacos-group/nacos-group.github.io/docs/en-us/v2/ecology/use-nacos-with-spring-cloud.md

 ---
-title: Quick Start for Nacos Spring Cloud Projects
+title: Nacos with Spring Cloud Projects
 keywords: Nacos,Spring Cloud
 description: Quick Start for Nacos Spring Cloud Projects
 ---

-# Quick Start for Nacos Spring Cloud Projects
+# Nacos with Spring Cloud Projects

 This quick start introduces how to enable Nacos configuration management and service discovery features for your Spring Cloud project.